 A: Along with displaying your personally entered OnStar service records, the Chevrolet Owner Center also allows you to see dealer service history.
-The Chevrolet Owner Center is also a convenient way to consolidate all of your account information, get valuable information on your vehicle, and view recalls, all in one place.
-You can even sign in using your OnStar credentials.
+It’s a convenient way to consolidate all of your account information, get valuable information on your vehicle and view recalls, all in one place.
+You can even create an account using your OnStar credentials.

-A: If you enter your service records in your OnStar.com account they will show up in your new Chevrolet Owner Center account but if you enter them in your new Chevrolet Owner Center account they will not appear in your OnStar account at this time.
+A: If you enter your service records in your onstar.com account, they will show up in your new Chevrolet Owner Center account.
+However, if you enter them in your new Chevrolet Owner Center account, they will currently not appear in your OnStar account.

-A: If you subscribe to this service, about every 30 days, OnStar Vehicle Diagnostics will check your vehicle's key systems—including engine, air bags, and antilock brakes—while you drive.
-The system also provides important maintenance information details regarding your vehicle's needs for oil life and tire pressure.* It summarizes all this information in an easy-to-read e-mail so you can stay updated on the condition of your vehicle and have greater peace of mind.
-To enroll for this service available at no extra charge — go to OnStar.com.
+A: If you subscribe to this service, OnStar Advanced Diagnostics will check your vehicle's key systems about every 30 days—including engine, air bags and antilock brakes—while you drive.
+The system also provides important maintenance information related to oil life and tire pressure.* OnStar summarizes all this information in an easy-to-read email, so you can stay updated on the condition of your vehicle and have a greater peace of mind.
+To enroll for this complimentary service, go to onstar.com.

-A: We pull data for your vehicle's OnStar Vehicle Diagnostics summary monthly.
-All information on your account should reflect what is included in your most recent OnStar Vehicle Diagnostics e-mail.
+A: We pull data for your vehicle's OnStar Advanced Diagnostics summary monthly.
+All information on your account should reflect what is included in your most recent OnStar Advanced Diagnostics e-mail.

 A: Most likely, you have just renewed your subscription.
 There is a slight time lag between when transactions occur on OnStar.com and when they are reflected on your Chevrolet Owner Center account.
 It may take up to 30 days for the information to match.

-A: Currently, our systems are only able to access SiriusXM account information for those users who are OnStar subscribers.
-Check back soon for system updates that will allow you to see your subscription information without having to have an active OnStar account.
+A: Currently, our systems are only able to access SiriusXM account information for those customers who are OnStar subscribers.
+Check back soon for system updates that will allow you to see your subscription information without having an active OnStar account.

 A: There may be a slight time delay between when SiriusXM account updates occur and when they are reflected on your Chevrolet Owner Center account.
 You can always get your account status by logging in to the "Manage Account" section of siriusxm.com.